mejedi/blog/content/posts/ebpf-dereference-of-modified-ctx-ptr-disallowed/index.md

 We ask compiler to pick up registers for `res` and `base`.
 So `"%[res] = *(u32 *)(%[base] + %[offset])"` turns into e.g. `"r2 = *(u32 *)(r1 + 4)"`.
-`Base` is initialised with a context pointer `ctx`, and `res` is copied to `data_end`.
+`Base` is initialized with a context pointer `ctx`, and `res` is copied to `data_end`.
 It might look as if some redundant copies are happening (`ctx` to `base`, `res` to `data_end`).
 In fact, compiler will eliminate copies by picking up registers strategically.
 For instance, both `ctx` and `base` will share the same register.

 This way, we have *total* control over instructions used for loading context fields.
-Libbpf itself employs this technique for static tail calls so that the instruction sequence is exactly as expected and can be [optimised](https://elixir.bootlin.com/linux/v6.5-rc5/source/tools/lib/bpf/bpf_helpers.h#L141) by ebpf JIT compiler.
+Libbpf itself employs this technique for static tail calls so that the instruction sequence is exactly as expected and can be [optimized](https://elixir.bootlin.com/linux/v6.5-rc5/source/tools/lib/bpf/bpf_helpers.h#L141) by ebpf JIT compiler.
-Inline assembly is tightly integrated with the optimiser.
+Inline assembly is tightly integrated with the optimizer.
 A function leveraging inline assembly inlines without issues.
 But compiler is not allowed to alter the offset or to replace the load with a different instruction sequence.
-Therefore, unlike straightforward `ctx->data_end`, we won't trigger `modified ctx ptr disallowed` error ever again no matter the surrounding code or optimisation settings.
+Therefore, unlike straightforward `ctx->data_end`, we won't trigger `modified ctx ptr disallowed` error ever again no matter the surrounding code or optimization settings.

 ## Common subexpression elimination

 It is worth mentioning that compiler will eliminate redundant calls to `xdp_data_end()` (aka common subexpression elimination).
 If the result is still lingering in a register somewhere, there's no need to recompute it.
-It is quite handy when logic is split into smaler inlined functions.
+It is quite handy when logic is split into smaller inlined functions.
 There's no need to cache `data_end` pointer explicitly.
 We can simply pass  `ctx` around and obtain  `data_end` pointer when needed without any performance impact.